sockeqwe/website-old/_posts/2014-10-19-AnnotatedAdapter.md

 }
 {% endhighlight %}

 At first look you have noticed that there is less code.
 However AnnotatedAdapter can't read your mind.
 Therefore we have to give some information by using `@ViewType` annotation.
 In short: less code, more annotations.
-With the `@ViewType` annotation we specify the view types integer constant, the xml layout we want to inflate for this view type and with `@Field` you define the view holder class.
+With the `@ViewType` annotation we specify the view types integer constant, the xml layout we want to inflate for this view type and with `@ViewField` you define the view holder class.
 Have a look at the `int iconRow = 1`:
 {% highlight java %}
 @ViewType(
   layout = R.layout.cell_with_icon,
-  fields = {
+  views = {
-    @Field(
+    @ViewField(
       type = TextView.class,
       name = "text",
       id = R.id.textView
       ),
-    @Field(
+    @ViewField(
       type = ImageView.class,
       name = "icon",
       id = R.id.iconImageView